 So that’s my 20 fun things to eat, see or do on the Majestic Princess, but before I go I’m just going to throw one last thing at you…

-If you’re not yet booked on Majestic Princess, but like the look of it after reading this, here’s where to find all the details.
+If you’re not yet booked on Majestic Princess, but like the look of it after reading this, then head here to see more about the ship or even make a booking.

 - Some of the restaurants and services mentioned here have an extra fee.
 Ask your cabin steward or ship reception for more details.
 Also, menus and other things on the ship can change depending on availability so while the suggested dishes and drinks were on my sailing things might change.